systemli/userli/README.md

 * Recovery tokens to restore accounts when password got lost
 * Support for [Dovecot mailbox encryption](https://wiki.dovecot.org/Plugins/MailCrypt)

+## Upgrading

+Please see `UPGRADE.md` for instructions on how to upgrade from an earlier release.

 ## Production deployment

 * Requirements: